Resistivity minimum in diluted metallic magnets: Introduction

 \section{Introduction}

-The resistivity minimum in itinerant magnets is often associated with the Kondo effect~\citep{Kondo1964}.
-Indeed, the scattering by impurities and defects becomes the dominant dissipative mechanism at sufficiently low temperature because the phonon population becomes arbitrarily small.
-The Kondo mechanism consists of spin-flip impurity scattering which becomes dominant below the so-called Kondo temperature scale $T_{K}$.
-According to this mechanism, the individual magnetic impurities are screened by the conduction electrons, and this effect suppresses the correlations between different impurities~\cite{Doniach77}.
-However, as it was pointed out by Doniach~\cite{Doniach77}, the Kondo effect can be suppressed if the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction~\citep{Ruderman,Kasuya,Yosida1957} becomes dominant.
-This work is motivated by an increasing number of materials that seem to belong to the RKKY dominated category yet still display a ``Kondo-like'' resistivity minimum~\citep{Mallik1998_Gd2PdSi3,Majumdar2000,Majumdar2001,Sampathkumaran2003,Sengupta2004_RCuAs2,Fritsch2005,Fritsch2006,Nakatsuji06,Jammalamadaka2009_Tb5Si3,Mukherjee2010_Tb4LuSi3,Sakata2011,Iyer2012_Tb5Si3,Kumar2019_Gd4PtAl,Kumar2019_Tb4PtAl}, suggesting that the RKKY interaction can also produce a resistivity minimum under certain conditions.
+The resistivity minimum of metallic magnets is often associated with the Kondo effect~\citep{Kondo1964}.
+Indeed, the scattering by impurities and defects is the dominant dissipative mechanism at sufficiently low temperature because the phonon population becomes arbitrarily small.
+The Kondo mechanism consists of spin-flip impurity scattering.
+Below the so-called Kondo temperature scale $T_{K}$, the individual magnetic impurities are screened by the conduction electrons, and this effect suppresses the correlations between different impurities~\cite{Doniach77}.
+However, as it was pointed out by Doniach~\cite{Doniach77}, the Kondo effect can be suppressed if the effective Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction~\citep{Ruderman,Kasuya,Yosida1957} between different magnetic impurities becomes dominant.
+This work is motivated by the increasing number of materials that exhibit clear indications of dominant RKKY interaction yet still display a resistivity minimum~\citep{Mallik1998_Gd2PdSi3,Majumdar2000,Majumdar2001,Sampathkumaran2003, Sengupta2004_RCuAs2,Fritsch2005,Fritsch2006,Nakatsuji06,Jammalamadaka2009_Tb5Si3,Mukherjee2010_Tb4LuSi3,Sakata2011, Iyer2012_Tb5Si3,Kumar2019_Gd4PtAl,Kumar2019_Tb4PtAl}.